fmatthew5876/stdcxx-bitops/README.md

 ### Range of bits manipulation

-The following are for changing a range of bits above or below a given index.
+The following operations manipulate ranges of bits above or below a given index.
 One of them is implemented in hardware
 (see [Survey of Hardware Support](#survey-of-hardware-support)), the rest are provided for usability and completeness.